ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“Performance verification demonstrated that the pathogen genomics pipeline achieved the stated runtime and reproducibility, with sensitivity ≥95% and specificity ≥99% based on the Genome in a bottle (GIAB) test set.”*

+   **Ontological references:**

 .. dropdown:: Preparation

    Process of making something ready for use, often referring to specimens, reagents, or documents.
 Steps are controlled and documented to ensure reproducibility and traceability.

    **Example usage:**
-   Preparation involved creating reagent aliquots, labeling samples, and setting up specimens according to SOPs.
+   *“Preparation involved creating reagent aliquots, labeling samples, and setting up specimens according to SOPs.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip